-Figure 8: PSE
+Figure 6: PSE

-4.6.
+4.4.
 Act: The PAREO Functions

-RAW may control whether and how to use packet replication and elimination (PRE), Automatic Repeat reQuest (ARQ), Hybrid ARQ (HARQ) that includes Forward Error Correction (FEC) and coding, and other wireless-specific techniques such as overhearing and constructive interferences, in order to increase the reliability and availability of the end-to-end transmission.
+RAW may control whether and how to use packet replication and elimination (PRE), fragmentation, and network coding, and how the lower layers performs Automatic Repeat reQuest (ARQ), Hybrid ARQ (HARQ) that includes Forward Error Correction (FEC), and other wireless-specific techniques such as overhearing and constructive interferences, in order to increase the reliability and availability of the end-to-end transmission.